Ryxwaer/2019-IPP-proj/readme1.md

 #### Errors.php

-Takes care of errors.
-Unfortunately there is no method for exiting the script.
-Maybe in the future.
+Takes care of all errors, assess arguments and decides what to do.

 --------